wayofdev/ansible-role-dock/README.md

 * Items are added, positioned and removed in single command run instead of loops
 * Latest MacOS Monterey support
 * Can purge all items contained in Dock with one setting
+* No need for ansible handlers and sudo rights to do killall and restart Dock, as it is handled by `dockutil` by itself!

 ## Requirements